-Written by Elizabeth Winthrop in 1979, Marathon Miranda is the story of Miranda, a 12 year old who lives in on West 88th Street and Riverside Drive.
+Written by Elizabeth Winthrop in 1979, Marathon Miranda is the story of Miranda, a 12-year-old who lives in on West 88th Street and Riverside Drive.
 She and her older brother Alex live with their parents in an apartment overlooking the Hudson River with a view north to the George Washington Bridge.
-According to Miranda, this place, “the city right at your back door but you don’t have to look at it” (p.
+According to Miranda, this place is “the city right at your back door but you don’t have to look at it” (p.
 35).
 Her whole family watches and logs the ships that sail up and down the Hudson River.

 Although some of the most dramatic portions of the book take place outside of New York, while the girls are spending the summer in Vermont and Connecticut, the parts that do take place in the city are very evocative of the time—from rummage sales to the excessively talkative “crazy ladies” on the bus.

 And of course, in the end, Miranda and Phoebe successfully compete in a mini-marathon of 6.2 miles.
 While the book does not name their race, it almost certainly refers to the L’Eggs Mini Marathon.
 This was a women-only race around Central Park that took place in the 1970s and 1980s.
 At that time there were few races where women were welcomed and fewer still which were only for women.
 The New York City Marathon was closed to women completely until 1972.

 On that note, remember to cheer on all the runners in the New York Marathon on November 3rd!
 As Miranda says, “Every type here today…Shufflers, sweaters, waddlers, high-steppers, fast walkers, and the good old huffers and puffers.” (p.
 39)